matrix-io/matrix-creator-malos/README.md

 ### Connecting to MALOS
 ##### ZeroMQ ports
 MALOS uses ZeroMQ to transfer information to and from the client interfacing with it.
+Below are a list of available ports MALOS allows you to interface with.
 ```
 Registered driver IMU with port 20013.
 Registered driver Humidity with port 20017.